 Subtracting two, three, and four.

 Use a count down method, hopping down the 'points' on the numbers.
+Start by saying the top number and then count backwards as they hop down the points or ends of the bottom number.
 Try to find a font that shows the four with four ends.

 - 9 - 3 = 9, 8, 7, 6 (sample)